drush211/Speedruns/Games/X_Men_Arcade/Guides/6P_Japanese_Expert.md

 You should almost always be jumping when moving the screen to avoid attacks.
 This doesn't slow you down, but allows you to sometimes be missed when enemies off screen take shots at you.
 Do note that Jump/Attacking is not the same thing.
-If you are doing a jump attack, the screen will not move forward, so only jump.
+If you are doing a jump attack, the screen will not move forward, so only jump unless the screen is stationary.
+A Jump->Attack (where you hammer fist) is slightly faster than a jump, but will stall the screen transition so know when to use it.

+### Ult Knock Downs

+When fighting bosses (possibly any enemy) which ever way you are facing when you ult them is the direction they will fly.
+We utilize this to pull bosses to the left so we don't have to cross the screen, but also we can make bosses fall forward instead of back which is faster as well.

 ### Verbage